-Panama, best known for the Panama Canal which connects the Pacific and Atlantic Oceans, has a lot to offer and those are are ready to retire.
+Panama, best known for the Panama Canal which connects the Pacific and Atlantic Oceans, has a lot to offer and those are are ready to retire or just find a better place to live.
 Panama offers a lower cost of living and the affordable healthcare system.
 Panama has a stable government, strong economy, and Panama uses the US dollar.
 Perhaps the best features include the natural beauty, miles of white sandy beaches, beautiful towns, and the hurricane free tropical weather.
-So why do people from all over the world flock to Panama to retire?
+So why do people from all over the world flock to Panama?
 The answer is quite simple.
 Panama has something for everyone.
 Here is a look at what Panama has to offer:

 Couples Live the Good Life on As Little as $2,000 a month